Un-Jarvis/Instant-Message-Platform/README.md

 The project contains following file:
- * IM_Server.java
-	The server file builds a server and deals with multiple user connections.
+ * IM_Server.java - The server file builds a server and deals with multiple user connections.

- * IM_Client.java
-	The client file runs a client application.
+ * IM_Client.java - The client file runs a client application.

- * ClientThread.java
-	The class deals with a single client thread.
+ * ClientThread.java - The class deals with a single client thread.

- * ClientDatabase.java
-	The class represents a client database.
+ * ClientDatabase.java - The class represents a client database.
 It can read existing client information from client_database.txt when it is initialized, and can write new client information to client_database.txt once a client signs up a new account without overwriting existing client information in client_database.txt.

- * View.java
-	It is the interface for ClientView.java.
+ * View.java - It is the interface for ClientView.java.

- * ClientView.java
-	The class provides the graphical user interface for the client side.
+ * ClientView.java - The class provides the graphical user interface for the client side.

- * readme.txt
-	It contains description of the project, a list of files in the project with a brief description of the purpose for each file, and instructions on how to compile and execute the program.

- * (client_database.txt)
-	This file is not included in the project, but can be created automatically by the server side if it does not exist.
+ * (client_database.txt) - This file is not included in the project, but can be created automatically by the server side if it does not exist.
 It contains all client usernames and passwords.

 How to compile and execute the program: